frozen1c3/Music-Player-GO-WearOS/README.md

 Maybe someone else finds it useful as well, so here it is.

-How to use:
+# How to use
 - Download the apk from release (its actually only the debug apk and not a proper release)
 - Sideload it to your watch using adb.
-For sideloading from Android, i recommend GeminiMan
+For sideloading from Android, i recommend GeminiMan: https://play.google.com/store/apps/details?id=com.geminiman.wearosmanager&hl=en_US
 - Transfer music to your phone using LocalSend - also required to be sideloaded via adb: https://f-droid.org/de/packages/org.localsend.localsend_app/

-How to build (for non Android/Wear OS developers):
+# How to build (for non Android/Wear OS developers)
 - Download Android Studio
 - Clone the sources
 - Open the subdirectory 'project/' in Android Studio